AmirFaridi-2002/AmirFaridi-2002/README.md

 ---

 ### 🧪 What I Like Playing With
-- Type Theory / Proof Assistants -- Currently Learning Lean
+- Programming Languages / Proof Assistants
-- Quantum-programming-adjacent ideas
+- Quantum-PL-adjacent ideas
 - Good Linux setups + Neovim configs
+- Currently poking around with TypeScript and Rust

 ---